What is the correct IUPAC name for the following molecule: CH3-CH... | Study Prep in Pearson+

 Multiple Choice

-What is the correct IUPAC name for a compound with the structure commonly referred to as -methyl--(-methylethyl)octane?
+Which of the following is the correct common name for the compound with the IUPAC name ?

 5